-All customer limits and exposures are allocated a Macquarie Group rating (MG rating) on a 1 to 13 scale, which broadly correspond with Standard and Poor's, Fitch's and Moody's Investor Services credit ratings.
-Each MG rating has been assigned a PD derived from the long term average of S&P 1 year default rates for similarly rated obligors.
-A Loss Given Default percentage (LGD) rate is additionally assigned to each limit and exposure, reflecting the economic loss estimated to result if default occurs, taking into account the security supporting the credit exposure.
+All customer limits and exposures are allocated a Macquarie Group rating (MQ rating) which broadly correspond with Standard and Poor's, Fitch's and Moody's Investor Services credit ratings.
+Each MQ rating has been assigned a Probability of Default (PD) derived from Standard and Poor's or Moody's long term average one year default rates for similarly rated obligors.
+A Loss Given Default (LGD) percentage is additionally assigned to each limit and exposure, reflecting the economic loss estimated to result if default occurs, taking into account the security supporting the credit exposure.